akhodakivskiy/VimFx/documentation/options.md

 ## Advanced options

-These options are _not_ available in VimFx’s settings page in the Add-ons Manager.
+These options are _not_ available in VimFx’s options page in the Add-ons Manager.
 They can only be changed in [about:config] or using a [config file].
 They all start with `extensions.VimFx.`.